meowmeowcode/misery/docs/source/guide.rst

 Sometimes when you're making a prototype or writing tests of the business logic the database schema may be unimportant at all.
-In this case instead of doing potentially useless job you can use a dictionary-based repository to store entities::
+In this case instead of prematurely thinking about details of data storage you can use a dictionary-based repository to store entities::